ritster/MetML/README.md

 ### global_data

-- `complete_sequence_cache.csv`: The file where we cache the UniProtID to AA sequence mapping for all relevant proteins across all datasets.
+- `complete_sequence_cache.csv`: The file where we cache the UniProtID to amino acid sequence mapping for all relevant proteins across all datasets.